sarayu1198/resume-ai/README.md

 ## About the Project

 I built this project to learn how to integrate large language models into a full-stack web application.
 The goal was to create a tool that gives resume feedback tailored to a specific job description rather than providing only general suggestions.
-Through this project, I learned how to connect a React frontend with a FastAPI backend, process PDF files, integrate the Gemini API, containerize applications with Docker, and orchestrate multiple services using Docker Compose.
+Through this project, I learned how to connect a React frontend with a FastAPI backend, process PDF files, integrate the Gemini API, containerize applications with Docker, orchestrate multiple services using Docker Compose, and deploy a full-stack application on an AWS EC2 instance.

 ## Features